Quick answer

 Frequently asked questions

-Is the EU AI Act Digital Omnibus provisional agreement already law?
+Is the EU AI Act Digital Omnibus adopted text already law?

-The provisional agreement would move certain high-risk AI obligations to 2 December 2027 if formally adopted and published.
+The adopted text sets certain high-risk AI obligations to 2 December 2027 once published in the Official Journal and in force.
 The affected planning track includes high-risk systems such as biometric, education, employment, critical infrastructure, migration, asylum, border control, law enforcement, and related Annex III use cases.

-The provisional agreement would move high-risk AI systems integrated into products, such as lifts or toys, to 2 August 2028 if formally adopted and published.
+The adopted text sets high-risk AI systems integrated into products, such as lifts or toys, to 2 August 2028 once published in the Official Journal and in force.
 Product teams should still map the AI system, sectoral safety rules, conformity route, vendor evidence, and owner before treating the later date as usable planning time.

 Should deployers stop preparing for August 2026?

 No. Deployers should not pause evidence work.
-A safer approach is to split the file into current-law obligations, provisional-agreement watch items, and evidence that will be useful under either track: inventory, vendor records, oversight notes, user instructions, logs, and Article 50 checks.
+A safer approach is to split the file into existing-law obligations, adopted-pending-OJ track items, and evidence that will be useful under either track: inventory, vendor records, oversight notes, user instructions, logs, and Article 50 checks.

 What should EU AI Compass users do next?